-The noise cancellation wireless headphones is superb and you can listen to calm and peaceful piano peace when standing next to a train, even.
+The noise cancellation wireless headphones are superb and you can listen to a calm and peaceful piano piece when standing next to a train, even.
 The ANC isn’t on par with Bose but it’s right up there with the best ANC we’ve heard on a wireless headphone.
-The battery life is sufficient at around 24 hours of use with ANC on, making the Sony MDR-100ABN h.ear a great choice for most of us.
+The battery life is sufficient for around 24 hours of use with ANC on, making the Sony MDR-100ABN h.ear a great choice for most of us.

 8. Sennheiser PXC 550 Wireless Headphone

-The Sennheiser PXC 550 look a lot like Bose headphones headphones at first glance, instead of having the bolder kind of design that we saw on the Momentum 2.0 from Sennheiser.
+The Sennheiser PXC 550 looks a lot like Bose headphones at first glance, instead of having the bolder kind of design that we saw on the Momentum 2.0 from Sennheiser.
 They’re business like and cool looking, but let’s see what they bring to the cable.

 Design and Features

-The Sennheiser PXC 550 wireless headphones are a joy to listen to, thanks to their open and well detailed sound across all the ranges.
-The noise cancelling and the pre-set options make them all the better to use.
+The Sennheiser PXC 550 wireless headphones are a joy to listen to, thanks to their open and well-detailed sound across all the ranges.
+The noise canceling and the pre-set options make them all the better to use.
 Overall, they’re really pleasing to use and it’s hard to find things to complain about with these headphones.